 Flex: Medium (5/10)

-New for the 2023, the Ultra (don't mistake it for 2020 and earlier models which were much stiffer and more of a freeride binding) are a really unique binding.
+The Union Ultra's are really unique bindings.
 The baseplate is covered in a rubbery-like substance and the highback has a floating soft middle section.

 But what really matters is that this binding rides like a dream for freestyle.
 They provide really decent response, have awesome board feel and great shock absorption - and work really well with boards in that 3/10 to 5/10 flex range.